n27jain/SocialMedia/README.md

 ## Objectives

-This app's primary focus is to create an interesting and private social media app for the developer and his friends.
+This app's primary was focus to create an interesting and private social media app for the developer and his friends.
 The future focus is to release the app for all users.
+Right now it is expected to be a social expirement to see who is will become the most popular person in the platform where there are limited and restricited users.

 There are 5 phases to be implemented for the completion of the project.

 **Phase 1:** Create the shell App with Register/Sign-In Activity, Posts activity, messenger, friends, settings, and notifications.